new-zbc/new-zbc.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at Department of Statistics in [The Chinese University of Hong Kong](https://www.sta.cuhk.edu.hk/).
+I am a Ph.D. candidate at Department of Statistics in [The Chinese University of Hong Kong](https://www.sta.cuhk.edu.hk/) (since 2020).
+My research interest is in Bayesian statistics, Bayesian nonparametric statistics, multi-omics integration, and statistics computing.
+I focus on developing novel statistical model to solve biological problems, including clustering single-cell RNAseq data and spatial transcriptomics data.
+Before that, I received M.S. degree (2019) in Medicine Chemistry and B.S degree (2017) in Pharmaceutical Science from School of Pharmaceutical Science at Peking University.

 A data-driven personal website
 ======